-- Tube feeding: You can include instructions about if and for how long you would want tube feeding used to supply you with nutrients and fluids needed to prolong your life.
+Tube feeding: You can include instructions about if and for how long you would want tube feeding used to supply you with the nutrients and fluids needed to prolong your life.

 To ensure that your documents get created correctly; we have processes to keep you moving forward beyond procrastination and actually get them signed (which is one of the biggest risks to your family).
 Good intentions alone will not keep your family out of court and out of conflict should you become incapacitated without a signed (and updated) plan in place.

 9. Communication is Vital Even if you have the most well-thought-out and professionally prepared living will around, it will not be worth the paper it is printed on if nobody knows about it.
 Both living wills and medical power of attorney go into effect the second you sign them (unless you include a “springing” provision making them go into effect at incapacity), so you should immediately deliver copies to your agent, your alternate agents, your primary care physician, and any other medical specialists you are seeing.

 Remember to give your agent(s) new versions whenever you update the documents and have them tear up the old documents.
 This is a standard part of our practice when serving our clients.